CptRagnarok/CptRagnarok/README.md

 - 👋 Hi, I’m @CptRagnarok.
-- ✈️ A part-time Pilot flying the Airbus A320 around Europe...
+- ✈️ An Airbus A380 Pilot flying around the world...
 - 🌱 I’m currently learning Data Science tools in Python
 - 📫 How to reach me ... it's a secret.